lennytmp/learning/README.md

 * [DONE] Random Select
 * [DONE] Determenistic Select
 * [DONE] Min cut search in graphs
+* remove duplicates from a list of strings which is larger than the available memory (i.e. with reloads from disk)
+* count the number of disjoint objects in a bitmap
+* implement a program which plays tic-tac-toe
 * Tree insert / find etc.

 ## Concepts
+* invariants
+* finite automata
 * Bit manipulation
 * Singleton Design Pattern
 * Factory design pattern